ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 ## Blow it up

 3 o’clock in the morning, I rolled out the update.
 I began to restart master nodes to update their instance templates.
-The cluster turned into a red state, they refused to join with their data nodes.
+The cluster turned into a red state, master nodes refused to join with their data nodes.

 Intending to fix this issue, I ran the cluster bootstrap script.
 I believed that this was a legit solution to bring back master nodes discovering their data nodes.
 I thought it was like the kubeadm join that I would need to run to trigger a node discovery.

-Cautiously tailing the boostrap cluster script logs, I saw no dubious message shown and master nodes were coming to a green state.
+Cautiously tailing the boostrap cluster script logs, I saw no dubious message shown on my screen.
+Master nodes advanced to a green state.

 The cluster became healthy, so I continued to roll out updates to data nodes.
 They eventually came to join the master nodes.
 So I began to make a cup of tea preparing my self for a good sleep.